Requirements detail

 Use this short list to decide whether the current photo is worth continuing with.

-• Retake the image if the original photo is already too tight or badly angled.
+• Retake the image if the source is too tight, blurry, tilted, or unstable.

 Step by step